 In our Kakapo and Kiwi rooms, our programme focuses on a balance of preparing your child not only academically, but also emotionally/socially and physically.
 Our Kakapo and Kiwi rooms have programme inclusions such as lunch box days, which familiarise your child with some of the routines they will experience at school.
 Your child will also have a project book, and book bag which includes a writing pencil, alphabet card and writing book.
 These are not compulsory to use and are a means to encourage your child to express their ideas and to practice making marks and learning about how print works.

-Integrated within our everyday programme and children’s “Starting to Learn Plans”, we support the development of literacy, numeracy, scientific enquiry, and development of essential concepts and skills.
+Integrated within our everyday programme and children’s “Penguins Individual Learning Plans”, we support the development of literacy, numeracy, scientific enquiry, and development of essential concepts and skills.

 Transitioning into formal schooling is primarily the responsibility of you as the parent/whanau, however we provide access to information about local schools and what to look for in a good school.
-Our teachers have visited many of the local schools our children transition into, and we have in turn reciprocated and had new entrant teachers visit us.
 We also liaise with school support teachers and parents over settling in children who have specific learning or behaviour needs.

 Not every school will fit every child and if we feel the fit of a particular school may not suit your child’s learning style, then we will let you know.
 We believe it is vital your child’s first few weeks at school are successful so they feel happy, settled and engaged in their learning.